modflowpy/pymake/README.md

 Python package for compiling MODFLOW-based programs.

-### Version 1.1
+### Version 1.2
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ff198bf587524161ad2bc60b3ab15979)](https://app.codacy.com/manual/jdhughes-usgs/pymake?utm_source=github.com&utm_medium=referral&utm_content=modflowpy/pymake&utm_campaign=Badge_Grade_Settings)
 [![Build Status](https://travis-ci.org/modflowpy/pymake.svg?branch=master)](https://travis-ci.org/modflowpy/pymake)
 [![Coverage Status](https://coveralls.io/repos/github/modflowpy/pymake/badge.svg?branch=master)](https://coveralls.io/github/modflowpy/pymake?branch=master)

-This is a relatively simple python package for compiling MODFLOW-based programs.
-The package determines the build order using a directed acyclic graph and then compiles the source files using gfortran or intel Fortran (ifort).
+This is a python package for compiling MODFLOW-based and other Fortran, C, and C++ programs.
+The package determines the build order using a directed acyclic graph and then compiles the source files using GNU compilers (`gcc`, `g++`, `gfortran`) or Intel compilers (`ifort`, `icc`).

 pymake can be run from the command line or it can be called from within python.
+By default, pymake sets the optimization level, Fortran flags, C/C++ flags, and linker flags that are consistent with those used to compile MODFLOW-based programs released by the USGS.

-pymake includes example scripts for building MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODFLOW-2000, MODPATH 6, MODPATH 7, MT3DMS, MT3D-USGS,
+pymake includes example scripts for building MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODFLOW-2000, MODPATH 6, MODPATH 7, GSFLOW, VS2DT, MT3DMS, MT3D-USGS, SEAWAT, and SUTRA.
+Example scripts for creating the utility programs CRT, Triangle, and GRIDGEN are also included.
-and SEAWAT using gfortran on Mac or Linux.
-The scripts download the distribution file from the USGS and compile the source into a binary executable.
+The scripts download the distribution file from the USGS (and other organizations) and compile the source into a binary executable.

-pymake includes code for compiling with ifort on Windows and OSX.

-Note that if gfortran is used, the `openspec.f` and `FILESPEC.inc` (MT3DMS) file will automatically be changed to the following so that binary files are created properly using standard Fortran:
+Note that if gfortran is used to compile MODFLOW-based codes, the `openspec.f` and `FILESPEC.inc` (MT3DMS) files will automatically be changed to the following so that binary files are created properly using standard Fortran:

 ```
 c -- created by pymake.py